-How can a parent with diagnosed anxiety effect a child and their development?
+How can a parent with diagnosed anxiety effect a child?

 We may inherit our anxiety from our own parents - not genetically but in the over protective, which tells us not to trust our own judgment or that the world is unsafe, or in our parents struggling to contain their feelings of fear or worry, or because our upbringing created uncertainty, feelings of not being safe or struggles to be accepted just as you are.
 Seeking to understand this does not mean we need to blame our parents or their parents but we can try to understand how they got to be that way.
 If we can understand their story, this can help us understand why they behave, or react to our impulses, behaviours or feelings with anxiety.